-When she first arrived in the UK, Lynne worked in the kitchens of London's Chinese restaurants.
+Lynne arrived in the UK two years ago and worked in the kitchens of London's Chinese restaurants.
 She was paid between £3.50 and £6 per hour, less than the legal minimum wage.

 After her student visa expired she became worried about frequent immigration enforcement raids carried out in London's Chinese restaurants.

-She had never considered sex work before arriving in London but heard rumours it paid well.
-After a year in the city she replied to an advert recruiting sex workers the free Chinese newspapers.
-She moved to Belfast and started selling sex for the brothel keeper.
+She had never considered sex work before arriving in London, but heard that it paid well.
+After a year of low paid jobs, she moved to Belfast and started selling sex.

 She said: "Many Chinese women can't find work.
 So they do this work.
-It requires low skill level, and if you can't speak much English, you can get others to answer the phone for you."
+It requires low skill level."

 She said: "I earn £600-700 per week.
 My rent is £500 a month.